Sv-Biophys/protein_structure_analysis/README.md

 The hydrophobicity analysis uses the Kyte–Doolittle scale and a default 19-residue sliding window.

-Experimental α-helical regions for PDB 1C3W are explicitly defined in `secondary_structure.py` and are used as the reference for validation.
+Experimental α-helical regions for PDB 1C3W are explicitly defined in `secondary_structure.py` and are used as the reference for comparison.

 ---